junksamiad/replies-engine/replies_engine_docs/lld/api_gateway_webhook_lld_v2.md

 Appropriate response format based on email provider requirements.

-## 7. Monitoring and Logging
+## 6. Monitoring and Logging

 ### CloudWatch Logging

 - **Log Level**: INFO for normal operations, ERROR for failures
-- **Structured Logging**: JSON format for easy querying and analysis
+- **Access Logging**: Enable API Gateway access logging
-- **Sensitive Data**: Mask sensitive information in logs
+- **Execution Logging**: Configure logging for all API stages

 ### CloudWatch Metrics

-- **Custom Metrics**:
+- **Standard Metrics**:
-  - `WebhookValidationFailure` - Count of signature validation failures
+  - IntegrationLatency - Time between when API Gateway relays a request to the backend and when it receives a response
-  - `UnknownSenderCount` - Count of messages from unknown senders
+  - Latency - Time between when API Gateway receives a request from a client and when it returns a response
-  - `FallbackMessageSent` - Count of fallback messages sent
+  - CacheHitCount/CacheMissCount - Not applicable (no caching enabled)
-  - `ProcessingTime` - Time taken to process each webhook
+  - Count - Total number of API requests in a given period

 ### Alerting

 - Set up alarms for:
-  - High rate of validation failures (potential attack)
+  - High 4XX or 5XX error rates
-  - Excessive unknown sender messages
+  - Elevated latency
-  - Lambda errors or timeouts
+  - Throttling events
-  - High API throttling events
+  - Quota limit approaching

-## 8. Deployment Strategy
+## 7. Deployment Strategy

 ### CloudFormation/SAM Template